seoanezonjic/NetAnalyzer/README.rst

 ===========

-    Python package for network analysis, operations and priorization.
+    Python library for network analysis, operations and priorization.

 This package is prepared to perform different steps in network analysis and processing following a modular design.
 Key features of this library include: